rselva/rselva.github.io/_posts/2016-04-17-ubuntu-server-install.md

 ---
 layout: post
-title: How to install Ubuntu Server 15.10 (Wily Werewolf) using Oracle VM VirtualBox
+title: How to install Ubuntu Server on VirtualBox vitual machine
 description: Install Ubuntu server using Oracle VM Virtualbox
+keywords: Ubuntu Server, Linux, Install, Wily Werewolf, Windows 7, VirtualBox, NAT, port forward
+categories: Linux
 ---

-*Let's examine how to install Ubuntu Server Operating System on a Oracle VM VirtualBox instance with Windows 7 as the host operating system*.
+*This step by step guide explains*

+* Basic server intallation
+* Enable networking and internet access using NAT feature
+* Enable ssh access from host via port forwarding feature

 -----

-### Basic Server installation
+### Basic server installation

 Head to [www.ubuntu.com](http://www.ubuntu.com/download/server), and download the bootable ISO image file (~647MB).
 Only 64bit version is available so you need to have a system with 64bit architecture.